oneapi-src/oneDPL/documentation/library_guide/kernel_templates/kernel_configuration.rst

    struct kernel_param;

 Each Kernel Template is supplied by a `kernel_param` object, generic structure for configuring a kernel.
-The supported and the most performant values depend on the Kernel Template itself, device capabilites, the data type and the data size.
+The supported and the most performant values depend on the Kernel Template itself, device capabilities, the data type and the data size.

 **Member constants**